 The Honor 9 Lite is powered by a 3000mAh battery under the hood without any fast charging technology.
 In our usage, it got us throughout a day perfectly on casual usage.
 But this won’t be the case during heavy usage, so we recommend you to carry power bank with you.

 The Honor 9 Lite achieved a One Charge Rating of 15 hours 48 minutes, mainly due to good talk time, but this is good for a phone with a 5.65-inch screen and a 3000mAh battery.
 The phone got charged from 0 to 50% in 57 minutes and 0 to 100% in 2 hours and 24 minutes.
-We will bring you the complete set of battery life test results soon.
+Check out complete set of battery life test results here.

 Overall, the Honor 9 Lite is one of the best phones under Rs.
 11,000 currently in the market.
 It has all the features one would expect in a mid-range smartphone and it works well too.
 At a starting price of Rs.
 10,999, the Honor 9 Lite has a gorgeous design, Quad-camera setup, and a good performance, which makes it a compelling device at this price range.
 Wish it had fast charging and dedicated SIM slots as well.